 Ninety-five percent of drivers in Washington wear seat belts according to a recent survey.
 Please help us reach the remaining five percent by asking everyone to buckle up every trip.

+Nationwide from 2014 to 2016, seat belts saved more than 41,500 lives.

 Click it or Ticket Details

-Over 150 law enforcement agencies are conducting extra seat belt patrols from May 14 to June 3, 2018, as part of the statewide effort to reach zero traffic deaths.
+Over 150 law enforcement agencies are conducting extra seat belt patrols from May 14 to June 3, 2018, as part of the National Click it or Ticket campaign to reach zero traffic deaths.

+As part of this campaign, Washington law enforcement agencies will join the National Border to Border enforcement effort on Monday, May 21, from 4 -8 pm.

 In Washington, a seat belt ticket is $136.